-The shipped version of VS Code includes the js-debug version at the time of its release, however you may want to install our nightly build to get the latest fixes and features.
-The nightly build runs at 5PM PST on each day that there are changes (see pipeline).
+The shipped version of VS Code includes the js-debug version at the time of its release, however you may want to install our pre-release build to get the latest fixes and features.
+The build runs at 5PM PST on each day that there are changes (see pipeline).
 To get the build:

 - Open the extensions view (ctrl+shift+x) and search for